hl7au/au-fhir-erequesting/input/pagecontent/use-cases.md

-In the context of AU eRequesting, use cases focus on standirdising clinical requesting and ordering within the Australian healthcare system, specifically targeting Pathology and Imaging requests in AU eRequesting Release 1 (R1).
-The use cases aim to ensure that the system supports accurate and efficient data exchange and workflow management.
+The use cases for AU eRequesting focus on standirdising clinical requesting and ordering within the Australian healthcare system, specifically targeting Pathology and Imaging requests in AU eRequesting R1.
+These use cases aim to ensure systems support accurate and efficient data exchange and workflow management.

-The use cases for AU eRequesting are divided into two main aspects:
-- Workflow Perspective: This aspect covers the entire process of making a request, acknowledging it, and updating the status as it progresses.
-The workflow is designed to be flexible, accommodating different types of requests while remaining agnostic to specific payloads.
-- Payload and Status Transition: This focuses on the content of the request and the stages it passes through, from initiation to completion.
-The initial emphasis is on Pathology and Imaging requests, ensuring that these areas are well-supported and clearly defined.

-By addressing these aspects, the use cases for AU eRequesting help establish a framework for standardized eRequests, enabling systems to handle requests efficiently and consistently within the Australian healthcare context.
+The use cases inform the development of AU eRequesting R1 by identifying the scope and focus on workflows and the information needed for data exchange.
+They aim to enable the fulfillment of service requests, provide patients with access to information, and allow the sharing of fulfillment status with requesters.

+Community input is vital for updating AU eRequesting use cases.
+We encourage our audience to submit questions and feedback on the implementation guide by clicking on the Propose a change link in the footer of every page.
+We encourage requesting any necessary clarifications to AU eRequesting use cases through the respective process that helps inform future updates to FHIR AU eRequesting.

 Column attribute descriptions are as follows:
 - **ID**: A unique identifier for each use case.